Breaking Bits

 Automatically detecting memory corruption

-angr is an awesome concolic analysis framework to recover control flow, solve CTF problems, and find bugs!
-The current write-ups are a little old and pretty verbose.
+is an awesome concolic analysis framework to recover control flow, solve CTF problems, and find bugs!
+The are a little old and pretty verbose.
 The interfaces provided by angr allow for much smaller scripts to do almost the exact same thing when detecting bugs.

-The current method on the angr docs uses a pretty verbose stepping routine, where they step until they discover an unconstrained path resulting in a controllable program counter.
+The uses a pretty verbose stepping routine, where they step until they discover an unconstrained path resulting in a controllable program counter.

 while exploitable_state is None: